Rokasl/CS408_project/report/source/17_appendix_2.md

 #### Troubleshooting {.unnumbered}

-If *tester.sh* have issues with permissions - possible solution:
+If *tester.sh* have issues with permissions, do:

 ```bash
 chmod +x tester.sh